-The present document defines the Core Language of TTCN Version 3 (or TTCN-3).
+This Recommendation defines the core language of TTCN version 3 (or TTCN-3).
 TTCN-3 can be used for the specification of all types of reactive system tests over a variety of communication ports.
-Typical areas of application are protocol testing (including mobile and Internet protocols), service testing (including supplementary services), module testing, testing of CORBA based platforms, APIs etc. TTCN-3 is not restricted to conformance testing and can be used for many other kinds of testing including interoperability, robustness, regression, system and integration testing.
-The specification of test suites for physical layer protocols is outside the scope of the present document.
+Typical areas of application are protocol testing (including mobile and Internet protocols), service testing (including supplementary services), module testing, testing of CORBA-based platforms, APIs, etc. TTCN-3 is not restricted to conformance testing and can be used for many other kinds of testing including interoperability, robustness, regression, system and integration testing.
+The specification of test suites for physical layer protocols is outside the scope of this Recommendation.

 TTCN-3 is intended to be used for the specification of test suites which are independent of test methods, layers and protocols.
 Various presentation formats are defined for TTCN-3 such as a tabular presentation format [1] and a graphical presentation format [2].
-The specification of these formats is outside the scope of the present document.
+The specification of these formats is outside the scope of this Recommendation.

-The present document defines a normative way of using of ASN.1 as defined in the ITU-T Recommendation X.680 series [7], [8], [9] and [10] with TTCN-3.
-The harmonization of other languages with TTCN-3 is outside the scope of the present document.
+This Recommendation defines a normative way of using ASN.1 as defined in the ITU-T X.680 series of Recommendations [7], [8], [9] and [10] with TTCN-3.
+The harmonization of other languages with TTCN-3 is outside the scope of this Recommendation.

-While the design of TTCN-3 has taken the eventual implementation of TTCN-3 translators and compilers into consideration the means of realization of executable test suites (ETS) from abstract test suites (ATS) is outside the scope of the present document.
+While the design of TTCN-3 has taken the eventual implementation of TTCN-3 translators and compilers into consideration, the means of realization of executable test suites (ETS) from abstract test suites (ATS) is outside the scope of this Recommendation.